mitodl/mitx-grading-library/docs/grading_math/sampling.md

 These sampling classes are available for use in `FormulaGrader`, `MatrixGrader`, etc.

-## Variable Names

-Variable names must start with a letter, and can continue with letters, numbers, and underscores.
-Variable names may conclude with an arbitrary number of apostrophes.
-The same naming conventions apply to user-defined constants.

-It is also possible to have "tensor" variable names.
-The following three forms are available:

-- `T^{ijk}`
-- `T_{ijk}`
-- `T_{ijk}^{123}` (note that lowered indices must come first)

-The tensor name itself must start with a letter, and may continue with letters and numbers.
-The indices may be any combination of letters and numbers.
-After the indices, you may have apostrophes, such as `T^{ijk}''` (tensors can be differentiated too!).

 ## Variable Sampling: Numbers

 These sampling sets generate a random number on demand.
 It may be real or complex.